estefaniaguardado/myRefri/README.md

 MyRefri is an application web, it has developed in javascript.

 ## Wiki
-For more detail about the project please take a look at the wiki.
+For more details about the project please take a look at the wiki.

 - [Basic architecture](https://github.com/EstefaniaGuardado/myAppJs/wiki#basic-architecture)